Experience Transat

 • Restaurant Au Vieux Bruxelles / 35 Rue Saint-Boniface, 1050 Ville de Bruxelles

-Belgian Chocolate
+Belgian chocolate

-Because of Belgium’s tumultuous colonial past, the Belgians have long had an unlimited supply of cocoa beans from the Congo, their colony in Africa.
-As a result, Brussels chocolatiers have become some of the most renowned in the world.
+Because of Belgium’s turbulent colonial past, the Belgians have long had an unlimited supply of cocoa beans from the Congo, their colony in Africa.
+As a result, Brussels chocolatiers have become some of the most famous in the world.
 To this day, tourists flock to the European capital to sample Belgian chocolate.
 In the tourist area near Manneken Pis, famous chocolate companies such as Godiva, Leonidas and Neuhaus have set up shop to satisfy passing tourists.

 But Belgian chocolate has much more to offer than the multinationals.
 Smaller, artisanal confectioners offer a variety of sweets and sell their products throughout the city.
 Laurent Gerbaud Chocolatier is one of them.
 Candied ginger on dark chocolate?
 Sure, why not!